By using this site, you agree to the Privacy Policy and Terms of Use.

 Precision medicine claims lack supporting evidence

 The rise of direct-to-consumer genetic testing has fueled claims that personalized folate supplementation based on MTHFR status represents superior care.
-However, systematic reviews published in Cochrane Reviews find insufficient evidence to support routine MTHFR testing or methylated folate supplementation over standard folic acid.
+However, Cochrane Reviews find insufficient evidence to support routine MTHFR testing or methylated folate supplementation over standard folic acid.

 Professional medical organizations, including the American College of Obstetricians and Gynecologists and the European Food Safety Authority, maintain recommendations for standard folic acid supplementation rather than genetic testing-based approaches.
 The evidence for personalized folate therapy remains largely theoretical rather than clinically proven.